 Brexit disrupts travel plans for UK students

-The Brexit transition period is almost three months behind us, with the Brexit saga no longer being a primary driver for British pound (GBP).
+The Brexit transition period is now four months behind us, with the Brexit saga no longer being a primary driver for British pound (GBP).
 However, the effects of Brexit are still very much making their mark across the UK.
 The latest disruption concerns UK students, with Brexit red tape delaying travel plans to study abroad.

 UK universities stated that they received very little guidance from the Foreign Office on the build-up to Brexit regarding UK students studying in the EU and the arduous post-Brexit requirements from EU countries.
 There appears to be a significant amount of confusion as UK students have found travel advice has differed between consulates and local embassies.
 As a result, many UK students have been left waiting to receive further information and clarification on the next steps.